erindb/AVEC17/README.md

 * `models`
 	- Each directory corresponds to a particular model.
 So far we have two models to write for Desmond's dataset.
 A more detailed description of the model can be found in the `README.md` at the top of that model's directory.

+## Model ideas

+* Try an RNN model with timestep=10ms and repeat features that cover multiple timesteps.
+	1. make numpy array x^t for the first timestep, for the first participant, a concatenated vector of all features
+	2. look at this [tutorial](https://github.com/pytorch/examples/tree/master/word_language_model) and this [tutorial](http://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html)

 ## git + Dropbox

 **DO NOT COMMIT DATA EVER**